 Every four years, the General Council elects three members to the Business Council: the Chairman, Vice-Chairman, and Secretary/Treasurer.
 Business Council members are responsible for running the day-to-day operations of the tribe and for implementing the decisions of the General Council.
 The Business Council is charged with promoting the health, education and welfare of SMSC members and their families now and for generations to come.
 They also make decisions that shape the SMSC's role as a leading employer, Native American nation, and member of the broader community.
 Every four years the Business Council publishes a report describing the activities of the last four years.
 View the reports in our Resources section.

-Current members of the SMSC Business Council are: Chairman Charles Vig, Vice-Chairman Keith B. Anderson, and Secretary/Treasurer Freedom Brewer.
+Current members of the SMSC Business Council are: Chairman Charles Vig and Vice-Chairman Keith B. Anderson.

 Gaming Enterprise Board of Directors

 The SMSC Gaming Enterprise Board of Directors are responsible for setting policy and overseeing daily operations of Mystic Lake Casino Hotel and Little Six Casino.
 This seven-member board includes six elected directors and one member of the SMSC Business Council.

 Current members of the Gaming Enterprise Board of Directors are: Chairman Todd Brooks, Vice-Chairman Rob Totenhagen, Secretary Ashley Cornforth, Treasurer Allene Ross, and Directors Natasha Coursolle and Rebecca Crooks-Stratton.